atomicdata-dev/atomic-data-docs/src/interoperability/rdf.md

 The way RDF projects deal with this, is by using _named graphs_.
 As a consequence, all systems that use these triples should keep track of another field for every atom.
-To make things worse, it makes `subject-predicate` _impossible_ to guarantee.
+To make things worse, it makes `subject-predicate` uniqueness _impossible_ to guarantee.
 That's a high price to pay.

 I've asked two RDF developers (who did not know each other) working on RDF about limiting subject usage, and both were critical.